-As this is a Beginners Guide To Affiliate Marketing, it’s best we start right at the beginning by first explaining the meaning of Affiliate.
+As this is a Guide To Affiliate Marketing for the beginners, it’s best we start right at the beginning by first explaining the meaning of Affiliate.

 An Affiliate is